Tag: Chris Ruane

 The below Parliamentary question was asked by Chris Ruane on 2014-06-12.

-To ask the Secretary of State for Health, what assessment he has made of the effect of work-based stress on suicide levels.
+To ask the Secretary of State for Health, what estimate he has made of the incidence of heart attacks among workers who work (a) 40 and (b) 60 hours a week.

 • Chris Ruane – 2014 Parliamentary Question to the Speaker’s Committee on the Electoral Commission